collapsed-stacks/startups/questions/5614/when-is-a-good-time-to-switch-from-part-time-to-full-time-in-a-startup.md

 - tagged: `startup-costs`, `growth`
 - score: 3

-<p>I am working in a big company and have a startup with 2 friends, in which we are working part-time.</p>
+I am working in a big company and have a startup with 2 friends, in which we are working part-time.

-<p>When is a good time to switch from working part-time in the startup to full-time?
+When is a good time to switch from working part-time in the startup to full-time?
 I like the startup project very much, but I don't know when I can quit office.
-How did you do this in the early days?</p>
+How did you do this in the early days?

 ## Answer 5619